EmuDeck/emudeck.github.io/docs/emulators/steamos/mame.md

 [Back to the Top](#mame-table-of-contents)

 1. In Desktop Mode, open `/home/deck/.mame/mame.ini`
+    * `~/.mame` is a hidden folder by default.
+In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders.
 2. Under the `OSD VIDEO OPTIONS` section, set `video` to `bgfx`
-3. Under the `BGFX POST-PROCESSING OPTIONS` section, set `bgfx_screen_chains` to the shader of your choice, for example: `crt-geom-deluxe`
+3. Under the `BGFX POST-PROCESSING OPTIONS` section, set `bgfx_screen_chains` to the shader of your choice
+    * For example: `crt-geom-deluxe`
 4. Save your changes to the file

 **Note:** Other shader values can be found here: [https://docs.mamedev.org/advanced/bgfx.html](https://docs.mamedev.org/advanced/bgfx.html)